 What is unique about the FASM degree that will help give students an edge?

 This degree is a combination of courses designed to give students a solid background in the production and sales of foods of animal origin.
 Food science courses are very hands-on and look at the quality and safety of our food supply.
 Students in these courses are exposed to sampling, producing and evaluating many food and meat products as a way to learn how science is integrated with food production.
 Students will be given the chance to step into the lab and work with state-of-the-art industry standard equipment as part of their required coursework and integrated undergraduate research projects.
 As part of the FASM degree, students must complete an internship and/or an undergraduate research project.
 Local industries and the USDA-FSIS have partnered with ASU to create a impressive pool of internship opportunities for our students!
 Undergraduate research areas include food/meat safety, quality, production and/or development.
 Experience obtained from these courses along with research and internship opportunities have led many of our graduates to fulfilling careers working with industry leaders like Hillshire brands, HEB and Bobby Cox Foods.
-For more information on coursework specific to FASM click here.
+Learn more on coursework specific to FASM here.

 What resources are available to help students navigate through college and beyond?